turnon/enumark/README.md

 dir.deleted # reject items in last file dir.uniq # union all items
-dir.static # select items appear in all files
+dir.static # select items appear in all files dir.all # enumerator of all items in all files
 ```

 ## Development